LexieLiu01/LexieLiu01.github.io/_pages/Talks.md

 ---

-[2] Is More Always Better?
-Evaluating the Augmentation Effect of Additional Algorithms on Investment Decision-Making.
+[2] **Is more always better? evaluating the augmentation effect of additional algorithms on investment decision-making.**

 <u>Xiaohui Liu</u>, Jiamin Yin, Liang Zhang, and Hock-Hai Teo.